ruralant/flat-inventory/README.md

 ![mongodb logo](./assets/mongo-logo.png)
 ![sass logo](./assets/sass-logo.png)

-## Project currently in development
+## Project Summary

-Flat Inventory is a single page application that allows property owners that rent they home/apartmetns short term (AirBnb, Booking.com, etc) to manage the stock of their apartments.
+**Flat Inventory** is a single page application that allows property owners that rent they home/apartmetns short term (AirBnb, Booking.com, etc) to manage the stock of their apartments.

 I develop the application following the PWA (Progressive Web App) manifesto and it can we installed on every **Android phone** running **Chrome 38 or newver**.
 It can also be added to the drower on any **iOS** device but until Safari is not fully supporting **Service Workers** notifications and offline features are limied.